Phylliida/ResoniteEasyFunctionWrapper/README.md

 To avoid the same object creating uuids every time it is called, there is a small cache of uuids for each type that is checked first.

+## Limitations

+Do not make two methods named the same thing.

+Async methods are not supported (yet!
+I'd love to just still figuring it out)